Droogans/ProtractorPageObjects/README.md

 ### Columns

 Just like with tabs, you don't want to denote your columns by their index.
 Name them instead.
-Columns might support sorting, if so, they'll need a `.sort()` method, perhaps taking an argument to designate what direction the sort should be in.
+If they support sorting, they'll need a `.sort()` method, perhaps taking an argument to designate what direction the sort should be in.
 Some other properties of a column might be `name`, `text`, `data`, and other convenience methods.

 ### Rows

-Unlike columns and tabs, we don't want to name our rows.
-There's nothing we can name them by reliably, as they are simply vessles for our table's data.
-So our rows will be an array, since we can't predict what *all* of the rows are going to look like, but we can know what *each* row will look like.
+Unlike columns and tabs, we don't want to name our rows, since there's nothing we can name them by reliably.
+Our rows will be an array since we can't predict what *all* of the rows are going to look like, but we can know what *each* row will look like.
 We should focus on that instead:

 ```javascript